Skip to content

 For squats, the toe spring didn’t feel too offputting in this shoe and the lugs don’t necessarily take away from your ability to stabilize the feet which is always a concern I have when using my trail-focused shoes for lifting.

-In my opinion, if you’re someone who plans to use their training shoes outdoors and you also want a model for dedicated strength work every week, then the Nano X3 Adventure is one of the best shoes in its class at the moment.
+In my opinion, if you plan to use your training shoes outdoors and you also want a model for dedicated strength work every week, then the Nano X3 Adventure is one of the best shoes in its class at the moment.

 Testing the Reebok Nano X3 Adventure for Versatile Training